dfinity/response-verification/examples/http-certification/json-api/README.md

 ## CEL Expressions

 CEL expressions only need to be setup once and can then be reused until the next canister upgrade.
 Responses can also be setup once and reused.
-If the response is static and will not change throughout the canister's lifetime then it only needs to certified once.
+If the response is static and will not change throughout the canister's lifetime then it only needs to be certified once.
 If the response can change however, then it will need to be re-certified every time it changes.

 To store CEL expressions, a `HashMap` is created: